-As an athlete, meeting your daily energy requirements plays a huge role in helping you perform at your best.
+As an athlete, meeting your daily energy requirements and understanding the energy needs of a professional athelete plays a huge role in helping you perform at your best.
 While many athlete’s might have a general idea of what feels good and works well for their body, formulating the very best, personalised diet for your particular needs can really give you that competitive edge.

 Although every athlete is different and you should consult an experienced Sports Dietitian to formulate a diet to meet your individual needs, there are a few simple principles you should be aware of when trying to meet your energy needs.

 As a recreational or professional athlete, you likely spend a large portion of your day training and therefore burning extra energy.

 It goes without saying that the last thing you want is to feel fatigued when you’re mid-workout, so it’s important to eat the right amount of food both before, after and sometimes even during your session.
 If your body doesn’t have enough energy to fuel itself through a workout, you won’t be able to develop the training adaptations you need to maximise your performance in your chosen sport.

 Without the right amount and types of energy, our bodies simply cannot produce the results we want from them.
 This is where understanding your individual energy needs is so important, because it can help you ensure that you’re fuelling your body in a way that helps, not hinders, your training.

 There is no one-size-fits-all approach to diet when you’re an athlete, as every training program is different and therefore requires different levels of energy.
 How much and what you eat will depend on the type, duration and intensity of the exercise you’re doing as well as hoe.

 In general, a carbohydrate based meal or snack should be consumed prior to training sessions (the longer the duration or higher the intensity, the more carbohydrates your body will burn through during the session)..
 In sessions lasting two or more hours, you should also be consuming an easily digestible source of carbohydrates during your training session to prevent you from running out of fuel.